Efficient numeracy in language models through single-token number embeddings: BitTokens benchmark

 \subsection{Ablations}

-We tested multiple token combination strategies other than our described ``Sum" strategy.
-Product multiplies the $[\mathtt{NUM}]$ token with the binary representation.
-Concat sets the $[\mathtt{NUM}]$ token to zero in the 64 binary representation dimensions before adding.
-Zero pad removes the $[\mathtt{NUM}]$ token and inputs the binary representation directly.
-Weighted passes the binary representation through a linear layer.
-Weighted + sum passes the binary representation through a linear layer and then adds it to the $[\mathtt{NUM}]$ token.
+We tested multiple token combination strategies other than our described ``Sum" strategy. ``Product'' multiplies the $[\mathtt{NUM}]$ token with the binary representation. ``Concat'' sets the $[\mathtt{NUM}]$ token to zero in the 64 binary representation dimensions before adding. ``Zero pad'' removes the $[\mathtt{NUM}]$ token and inputs the binary representation directly. ``Weighted'' passes the binary representation through a linear layer. ``Weighted + sum'' passes the binary representation through a linear layer and then adds it to the $[\mathtt{NUM}]$ token.
 Across token combination strategies (\Cref{tab:ablation_combination}), performance is stable with the simple sum and zero pad strategies performing best.
-For our work we chose the sum strategy as it provides extra flexibility compared to zero pad.

 Changing the numeric base (\Cref{tab:ablation_base}) substantially degrades performance, particularly for multiplication and division, highlighting the importance of base choice.
+We found that switching to layer norm, or changing the number head as shown in \Cref{tab:ablation_num_head}, did not meaningfully change performance.
 Curriculum training (\Cref{tab:ablation_curriculum}) yields clear improvements over direct multitask training, especially on arithmetic tasks, confirming its necessity for stable convergence.
 Finally, appending the reciprocal to the encoding improves performance with a negligible performance overhead (\Cref{tab:ablation_reciprocal}).